sedouard/mongodb-mva/module4_advanced_data_ops/README.md

 	var milis = Date.parse(this.Date);
 	var date = new Date(milis);
   	var daysOfWeek = ["Sunday", "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday"];
-  	emit(daysOfWeek[date.getDay()], 1);
+  	//emit the mapping between this document and the Day which it cooresponds to. emit(daysOfWeek[date.getDay()], 1);
   },
   function(key, values){